 When you are a regular reader, you know that I always disclose when I was given a sample for review.
-Typically, the post title already has already the word “review” and there is a disclosure at the end of the post.
-See for instance, Review of a Covered Perfectly zebra top or Review of Tenth Street’s Scala collezione Grace wool cloche.
+Typically, the post title already has already the word “review” and there is a disclosure in the post.
+See for instance, or Review of Tenth Street’s Scala collezione Grace wool cloche.
 Items that where given to me by a brand are indicated as c/o followed by the brand’s name in my photo captions.

 I even have a list of my affiliates on my Disclosure of Affilates page as well as a list of brands I worked with.

 When I have affiliate links in the post, I used to disclose the fact at the end of the post.
 Now it’s required at the top.

 I put affiliate links in the photo captions, while links to further reading of my posts are located in the post.
 This way – so I thought – makes it easy for my readers to distinguish between affiliate links and further information on the subject of the post.